 We believe that everyone should have equal access to career opportunities, and thus have the chance to reach their potential.
 We also believe that a diverse workforce is key to a thriving business.

 So, we’ve focused our CSR strategy on making the banking sector more accessible to individuals who are under-represented in financial services - BAME, women, and those from low-socio economic backgrounds.
-We’re benchmarking our programmes against the Sustainable Development Goals in alignment with the bank’s priority – to contribute to the positive transformations of our economies and societies - and are centring them around the skills development of these groups to increase employment opportunities for them in both the banking sector and beyond.
+We’re benchmarking our programmes against the Sustainable Development Goals in alignment with the bank’s priority – to contribute to the positive transformations of our economies and societies - and we are centring them around the skills development of these groups to increase employment opportunities for them in both the banking sector and beyond.

 Through this, we aim to enhance the diversity of our workforce, as well as empower our staff to contribute to our overall goal by sharing their own skills and experiences, so that together, we can make a positive impact on the community.

-Our Support for CLIC Sargent
+Our Fundraising Charity Partner: CLIC Sargent

 When cancer strikes young lives, CLIC Sargent helps families limit the damage it causes beyond their health.
 They know young cancer patients’ education, employment and futures can falter.
 CLIC Sargent provides specialist support to guide each young cancer patient and their family.
 They fight tirelessly for them, individually, locally and nationally, so they can focus on the important things, like getting well.

-Through the generosity of our staff, company donations and matching from the SG UK Foundation, we’re aiming to raise £1million.
-This will fund the brand new ‘Thrive, not just Survive’ grant programme which was launched in October 2018, to support young cancer patients aged between 14 and 24-years-old to get an education or career ambition back on track.
-We’ll also be supporting young people to achieve their education and employment ambitions through specialist care teams.
-And we’re also proud to be funding a new research project, delivered by young people, to understand more about the impact of cancer and how employers can best support their staff impacted by it.
+Through the generosity of our staff, company donations and matching from the SG UK Foundation, we’re aiming to raise £1 million for the charity.
+This has funded the Thrive, Not Just Survive grant programme which was launched in October 2018 to support young cancer patients aged between 14 and 24-years-old to get their education or career ambition back on track.
+Our funds also enabled the completion of a new research project, delivered by young people, that sought to understand more about the impact of cancer on employment and how employers can best support their staff impacted by it.